 - a.
 Absolute Property Rights: Property rights in Indonesia are regulated by Law No. 5/1960 on Basic Agrarian Principles (UUPA).
-According to UUPA, hak milik is the strongest right to land owned by a person, which gives the owner full power to utilise, control and enjoy the land, in accordance with applicable regulations. - b.
+According to UUPA, hak milik is the strongest right to land owned by a person, which gives the owner full power to utilize, control, and enjoy the land, in accordance with applicable regulations. - b.
 Title Remains: Although land is seized as an object of confiscation in judicial proceedings, the title to the land remains with the rightful owner.
-This means that the owner retains the right to mount a defence and prove their ownership claim in court. - c.
-Return of Title: If the landowner is found not guilty or not involved in the unlawful act that is the subject of the judgement, the court will usually order the return of the title to the land to the owner. - d.
-Auction: In some cases, if the dispute relates to the complex ownership status of the land or if the owner cannot be clearly ascertained, the court may order the auction or sale of the land.
+This means that the owners retain the right to raise defenses and prove their ownership claims in court. - c.
+Return of Title: If the landowner is found not guilty or not involved in the unlawful act that is the subject of the judgment, the court will usually order the return of the title to the land to the owner. - d.
+Auction: In some cases, if the dispute relates to the complex ownership status of the land or if the owner cannot be clearly ascertained, the court may order an auction or sale of the land.
 The proceeds from the auction or sale may be used to pay compensation to the rightful owner or for other purposes as determined by the court.